cerico/musil/pages/posts/2017-10-01---nested-routes/index.md

 </html>
 ```

-We need to add '<base href="/" />'.
+We need to add ```<base href="/" />```.
 When we only had routes one level deep we didn't need this, as we were never traversing more than one level away from / anyway.
 Once we add a second level, eg glossop/new, the 'base' for the content becomes glossop, but that isn't where our content actually is.

 ### 2. routes.js